navapatn/navapat.github.io/_pages/about.md

 ======
 Introduction ---

 I received my Master's degree from **USC Viterbi Department of Computer Science**.
 In the last semester, I was fortunate to be advised by [Prof. Mohammad Rostami](https://viterbi.usc.edu/directory/faculty/Rostami/Mohammad) who gave me the first official research experience in the CS field.
 We worked on improving domain adpatation, image segmentation performance for medical MRI scan images.
-I received my Bachelor's degree in Computer Science from Chulalongkorn University.
+I received my Bachelor's degree in Computer Science from Chulalongkorn University with class honor.

 Getting started
 ======